scale-it/surfer/README.rst

 Differences from `Beego <http://astaxie.github.com/beego>`_
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 I'am opposit to use *reflective* package whenever it is possible.
 Beego's routing relay on this.
-Besides it uses own routing implementation, where there is *gorilla.mux* which is much more usefull.
+Besides this, it uses own routing implementation.
+There is *gorilla.mux* which is much more usefull.

 Differences from `Revel <http://robfig.github.com/revel>`_
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~